-8 quick tips on how to research a new industrial sector
+8 tips on how to research a new industrial sector

-If you are in a certain industry, or looking to get into a new industrial sector, it is advisable to learn all you can about it first!
+If you are looking to get into a new industrial sector, learn all you can about it first!
 This article will provide several tips and questions to help you to research a new industrial sector.

 Questions you need to think about